 Some IT managers aren't so sure.

-"If Windows is so exploitable, then just as someone can find loopholes in it, they're probably going to find a loophole in Microsoft's security product," said Bradley Dinerman, vice president of information
+"If Windows is so exploitable, then just as someone can find loopholes in it, they're probably going to find a loophole in Microsoft's security product," said Bradley Dinerman, vice president of information technology for the Newton, Mass.-based IT consulting firm MIS Alliance, and the president of the New England Information Security Group, an organization of security professionals.

 Microsoft's business strategy manager Samantha McManus noted that while all software products contain vulnerabilities, the vendor has committed significant human and financial resources to addressing security issues.